backwater-graphics/UFOs/README.md

 ### Drawbacks

 The main drawback that I see with the webpage filters is that the user must know specific information to use when using the filters.
-So for example to pick a shape, the user would have to go through the table to find a shape to search for.
+For example, to pick a shape, the user would have to go through the table to find a shape to search for.

 Another drawback is that the filters are case sensitive, which means you have to know if the information was entered in with upper-case letters or lower-case letters or both.
 If you don’t know and you try to filter on the wrong letter case it will not return a result.

 ### Recommendations